Each first-year or transfer student (enrolling as degree-seeking undergraduates for the first time) who:

 - in resident-credit coursework (as opposed to a distance learning program)

-is required to submit a nonrefundable tuition deposit of $150 in order to attend orientation, secure a space in the entering class, or register for classes.
+is required to submit a nonrefundable tuition deposit of $150 in order to attend orientation, secure a space in the entering class, register for classes, or enroll.

 New students who are required or who desire to live in a university residence hall for fall or spring semester must submit a nonrefundable housing deposit of $150 and a housing contract for the appropriate new term by stated deadlines.
-First-year residential students (including first-year students who have advanced credit hours) and transfer students who have earned fewer than 18 hours of transferable credit are required to live on campus for their initial two full semesters.
+First-year residential students (including first-year students who have advanced credit hours) and transfer students who have earned fewer than 30 hours of transferable credit are required to live on campus for two or more semesters.
 Refer to University Policy 96 for details and exceptions.

-Deposits should be made online by credit card at http://specialpayments.wcu.edu/ or submitted to OneStop or the Student Accounts Office as soon after admission as possible in order to reserve a space and to have greater priority in the pre-registration and placement processes.
-Any required deposits should be submitted no later than May 1 for summer (see note regarding Summer Terms and ASP) or fall term and December 1 for spring term.
+Deposits should be made online by credit card at http://specialpayments.wcu.edu or submitted to OneStop or the Student Accounts Office as soon after admission as possible in order to reserve a space and to have greater priority in the pre-registration and placement processes.
+Any required deposits should be submitted no later than May 1 for summer or fall term and December 1 for spring term.
 The nonrefundable deposits will be credited to the students’ accounts after the corresponding charges for the new term are posted.

 If a student submits a tuition or housing deposit for a specific semester and does not attend WCU that semester but attends a subsequent semester during the year, the deposit may be recoded and applied to the new term.

 The tuition deposit policy includes students taking resident-credit courses in Asheville, Cherokee, and other off-campus sites or programs.
 The policy also includes WCU employees and international students, including those attending under agreements.